nextest-rs/nextest/site/src/book/configuration.md

 ## Hierarchical configuration

+For this example:

 Configuration is resolved in the following order:
 1. Command-line arguments.
 For example, if `--retries=3` is specified on the command line, failing tests are retried up to 3 times.
-2. Profile-specific configuration.
-For example, if `--profile ci` is selected in the example above, failing tests are retried up to 2 times.
+2. Environment variables.
+For example, if `NEXTEST_RETRIES=4` is specified on the command line, failing tests are retried up to 4 times.
-3. Repository-specific configuration for the `default` profile.
+3. [Per-test overrides](per-test-overrides.md), if they're supported for this configuration variable.
+4. Profile-specific configuration.
 For example, if the repository-specific configuration looks like:
     ```toml
+    [profile.ci]
+    retries = 2
+    ```

+    then, if `--profile ci` is selected, failing tests are retried up to 2 times.
+5. Repository-specific configuration for the `default` profile.
+For example, if the repository-specific configuration looks like:
+    ```toml
     [profile.default]
     retries = 5
     ```
     then failing tests are retried up to 5 times.
-4. The default configuration listed above, which is that tests are never retried.
+6. The default configuration listed above, which is that tests are never retried.